 Would you like to see your child show interest in the arts?
-Violin is a fine art that requires much skill.
+Violin is a fine art that requires practice and skill.
 It can be hard to master, but once your child gets the hang of it, they could be unstoppable.

 When you think of the violin, you might be expecting it to be way too complex for young children.
 However, children are quick learners.

 If you’re considering a violin for your potentially budding musician, you came to the right place.
-We’ll go through everything you should know before buying, and we’ll share some of our favorites.
-Let’s go.
+We’ll go through everything you should know before buying, and we’ll share our top picks for the best kids violin.

 What to Look For